 Worthing CIL Neighbourhood Fund

-Worthing Borough Council are proud to be relaunching the Community Infrastructure Levy (CIL) Neighbourhood Fund programme in 2023/24.
+Worthing Borough Council are proud to be launching the Community Infrastructure Levy (CIL) Neighbourhood Fund programme for 2025.

 What can the CIL Neighbourhood Fund be used for?